 It’s the classic Hollywood moment: your partner has his hand on your belly, and all of a sudden… jab, jab, jab, right hook!
 Your partner’s eyes light up, you two melt in an embrace, and this life that is inside of you has just become all the more real and wondrous for both of you.

 As baby gets bigger, his movements will get bigger and may take your breath away!
-From the outside, you may notice your belly moving and contorting with your baby’s movements (another iconic Hollywood moment—this time from Aliens).
+From the outside, you may notice your belly moving and contorting with your baby’s movements (an iconic Hollywood moment—this time from Aliens).

 However, as you near delivery, baby will have less space to move around, so his movements may not be as wild.